Good Morning, this is Capital Essence’s Market Outlook (the technical analysis of financial markets) for Friday July 10, 2020.

 [Note: for more details analysis, please take a look at our “US Market ETF Trading Map”]

-Short-term trading range: 3220 to 3310.
-S&P has support around 3275.
-A failure to hold above that level has measured move to around 3230.
-Resistance is at the lower boundary of the red band, around 3315.
-A breakout above that level has measured move to around 3375.
+Short-term trading range: 3100 to 3230.
+S&P has a strong band of support near 3100.
+A failure to hold above that level has measured move to around 3000.
+There is a strong band of resistance between 3190 and 3230.
+A breakout above that level has measured move to around 3300.

 Long-term trading range: 2190 to 3600.
 S&P has support near 3000.
 A failure to hold above that level has measured move to 2700.
 The index has resistance near 3300.
 A close above that level has measured move to 3600.